liquidctl/liquidctl/README.md

 ### [KsenijaS/krakenx](https://github.com/KsenijaS/krakenx)

-Another cross-plataform interface for controlling 2nd generation NZXT Kraken X coolers.
+Another cross-plataform interface for controlling third generation NZXT Kraken X coolers.

 While liquidctl handles each setting separately, for easy configuration of individual aspects of the coolers, krakenx allows a device to be completly configured in a single command.